A new home during lockdown - tips for property buyers

 - You earn enough to afford the bond repayment – even if interest rates nearly double

 - It’s a buyer’s market

 If you did your homework well and know all the expenses that comes with a property that’s for sale vs one that you’re looking to rent, there’s a great online tool to help you fine tune your comparison.
 This one does all the hard ‘time value of money’ calculations for you:

 Rolling Alpha - Rent or Buy calculator

 2 Location, location, location still stands

-Buying even the smallest property in the best neighbourhood you can afford has been true since the property market started.
+One of the universal tips for property buyers is to buy the smallest (but comfortable) property in the best neighbourhood you can afford.
 ‘Best’ neighbourhood needs to tick most of the boxes below:

 - It’s safe

 - Properties have shown strong capital appreciation over 10 years or more

 - The municipality has had a clean audit for years